 The Importance of Nutrition & Fitness in Recovery

 The holistic approach to addiction treatment and recovery places great emphasis on both nutrition and fitness – the healthier your body, the healthier your mind, spirit, and emotional wellbeing will be.
 By ensuring you are eating an excellent balanced diet and exercising, especially aerobically, you have a far greater probability of achieving but, more importantly, maintaining sobriety.

 Here are the perfect things to eat yourself well during addiction recovery:

 - High Protein Foods: Substance abuse directly affects your brain’s natural production of, and response to, the neurotransmitter dopamine.
 High protein foods contain important amino acids vital for that production.
 Additionally, protein is good for building up your muscle mass, as you start exercising regularly.

-- Omega-3 Rich Foods: Foods like salmon, avocado and eggs are great sources of omega-3 fatty acids, essential for healthy body and brain function.
-This fatty acid (don’t be put off by the name) is great for mental health, improving conditions like depression, anxiety and ADHD.
+- Omega-3 Rich Foods: Foods like salmon, avocado, and eggs are great sources of omega-3 fatty acids, essential for a healthy body and brain function.
+This fatty acid (don’t be put off by the name) is great for mental health, improving conditions like depression, anxiety, and ADHD.